TV Drama Vision

 What creative strategy lies ahead when HBO Max will roll out in Europe late in 2021?
 And what are the visions of the Nordic and European HBO original content for the future, near and far?

-Meet Antony Root, Executive Vice President, Original Programming and Production HBO Europe and Christian Wikander, Commissioning Editor and VP Original Programming, HBO Nordic in a conversation with Marike Muselaers.
+Meet Antony Root, Head of Original Production WarnerMedia EMEA and Christian Wikander, Commissioning Editor and VP Original Programming, HBO Nordic in a conversation with Marike Muselaers.

 The pandemic has transformed the drama production landscape, potentially for years to come.
 Is shooting against a screen the answer?